Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 Your employer must be signed up, employees can't participate independently.

-You have to comment to a term of 12 or 24 months.
+You have to commit to a term of 12 or 24 months.
 If you leave your job before the scheme ends, the remaining balance is settled through your final pay or a direct payment.

 - Can I really get a free e-bike?
 No?
 Apparently there's a myth out there that you can get a free e-bike.
 Nothing is free, but there are significant savings going through these schemes.
 WorkRide is generally 32-63% and NorthRide is generally 15-40% off.